• Skip to main content

 If you’ve decided to cut your books before scanning, you need to set up an isolated cutting station.
 You’ll need:

 Try to set your cutting station apart from your scanning station, as cutting tends to produce a lot of free-flying dust and debris.
-These tiny particles can have an adverse impact on your devices and scans.
+These tiny particles can hurt your devices and scans.
 Consider keeping a handheld vacuum on hand so that you can stay on top of any potential mess.

 Remove the Cover

 Take care to remove the cover before you begin chopping up the pages.
 Place your book on a cutting board or other slip-resistant surfaces, such as the rug seen here.
 Hold the pages to one side.
-Then, run your utility knife in the crevice between the book cover and pages.
-Keep in mind that the rear and front pages of paperback books are typically glued directly to the exterior cover.
-Once you have used your knife to sever the connection on both sides, you should be able to manually pull the cover away from the book pages.
+Then, run your utility knife between the book cover and pages in the crevice.
+Remember that paperback books’ rear and front pages are typically glued directly to the exterior surface.
+Once you have used your knife to sever the connection on both sides, you should be able to pull the cover away from the book pages manually.

 Check out this video to see just how quickly and easily you can remove a book’s binding: